ManimCommunity/manim/docs/source/installation/for_dev.rst

 	(Invoke-WebRequest -Uri https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py -UseBasicParsing).Content | python

 It will add it to path automatically.
+In order to make sure you have poetry installed correctly, try running:

 .. code-block:: bash